Experienced New Jersey Sexual Harassment Lawyers

 Sexual harassment in the workplace is inappropriate and unlawful.
 Regrettably, many employers do not take such matters seriously and do not take appropriate measures to prevent, investigate, and stop sexual harassment.
 Employees may also be subject to unlawful retaliation for reporting harassment claims.
 Employees who have been forced to endure sexual harassment or who have been subjected to retaliation should discuss their situation with one of our skilled attorneys to determine their legal options.
 Employers who need assistance in preventing, investigating, or defending sexual harassment claims should also contact McOmber McOmber & Luber, P.C. for a consultation.

-Based in Red Bank, NJ, and Marlton, NJ, and representing clients throughout New Jersey, our employment lawyers provide skilled legal counsel in sexual harassment and hostile work environment matters.
-Because our lawyers have experience assisting both employees and employers in a wide range of sexual harassment, hostile workplace environment, and other employment matters, we offer unique insight and perspective to our clients.
+With offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, , our employment lawyers provide skilled legal counsel in sexual harassment and hostile work environment matters.
+Because our lawyers have experience assisting both employees and employers in a wide range of workplace harassment and other employment matters, we offer unique insight and perspective to our clients.

 What is Considered Sexual Harassment in New Jersey?

 According to the U.S. Equal Employment Opportunity Commission, as well as the New Jersey Law Against Discrimination (NJLAD) (N.J.S.A.
 10:5-3 et seq.), sexual harassment in the workplace can include unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 The harassment can occur between two people of any gender, and can be initiated by an employer, co-worker, supervisor, client, or customer.